Would You Hire Harvey Specter to Handle Your Divorce?

 But I digress.
 Was it a good idea for Harvey to take a divorce case?
 While I’m not a New York attorney, let’s look at Rule 1.1: Competence, of the ABA’s Model Rules of Professional Conduct, which reads:

 “A lawyer shall provide competent representation to a client.
 Competent representation requires the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation.”

 The problem is that Harvey, a $1000/hr lawyer, has never practiced family law, doesn’t know divorce law, domestic relations judges, nor how to counsel his client about realistic expectations.
 Is he smart enough to muddle through it?
-Sure, but does a client really want to pay top dollar for someone to “wing it” in their divorce?
+Sure.
+But does a client really want to pay top dollar for someone to “wing it” in their divorce?

 Divorce Attorneys Are Specialists

 Most family law attorneys have encountered on the other side a corporate attorney who is representing a long-time business client in a dissolution of marriage matter as a “courtesy” to the client.
 And more frequently, we come across attorneys who “dabble” in family law, and practice it part-time, as just one of their practice areas, along with bankruptcy, criminal defense, and maybe even personal injury.
 In both situations, the lawyers tend to do okay jobs, but not knowing the law hurts their clients.

 Hiring an attorney who does not know family law is a mistake – for both the lawyer, who risks violating Rule 1.1, as well as for the client, who pays for inferior service from someone who may well be a superior attorney in another field of law.
 There are lots of advantages to hiring a family law specialist, and hiring a smart lawyer who does not know family law is invariably a mistake, as that lawyer will not be able to identify issues important to you, or how best to litigate your case.